- Co-op Membership Benefits and Savings

 In order to run refrigerant lines between the indoor and outdoor units, there must be no masonry or similar materials in the way.
 You should also have an unfinished basement ceiling (for the electrical wiring).

 The breaker box is usually in the basement and contains the circuit breakers for your home.
 It should have at least 100 amp service (the number is often written on the main circuit breaker) and at least two open slots to accommodate the heat pump circuits.

-Use this list to check out your home and then, if you think a heat pump will work for you, give us a call at (802) 860-4090 or send us an email.
+Use this list to check out your home feel free to contact us with any questions at (802) 860-4090 or send us an email.
 Our service manager, Joe Cobb, would be happy to talk with you and to schedule a no-cost, no-obligation site visit.